-Sloping blocks have a reputation for being difficult and expensive when it comes time to bringing house plans to life.
-However, with the correct approach, a sloping block can offer opportunities that are not possible with a level site.
+Sloping blocks have a reputation for being difficult and expensive for the construction of a house.
+However with the correct approach, a sloping block can offer opportunities that a level site cannot.

-It is important that the house design is specifically developed for the slope of the land, rather than trying to impose a building design that is better suited to a flat site.
+It is important that the house design be specifically developed for the slope of the land rather than trying to impose a building design that is better suited to a flat site.

 Why are sloping blocks traditionally considered difficult to work with?

-Sloping blocks tend to receive a lot of bad press.
-This is usually due to the costs that can be involved in excavation and the construction of retaining walls to build a level platform.
+Sloping blocks have received some bad press over the years – this is primarily due to the costs that can be involved in excavation and the construction of retaining walls to form a level building platform.

-These costs tend to increase when excavation abuts side boundaries, requiring extensive retaining walls along these boundaries.
-Excavating into the ground also complicates the other building issues such as stormwater drainage, ground water runoff erosion, landscaping difficulties and the opportunity to gain useful outdoor areas.
+These costs can be increased when the excavation abuts side boundaries requiring extensive retaining walls along said boundaries.
+Excavating into the ground also complicates other building issues such as stormwater drainage, ground water run-off, erosion, landscaping difficulties and the opportunity to gain useful outdoor areas.

 How does the degree of slope affect house plans?

 Sloping blocks come in a variety of gradients and ground conditions.
 The sloping site can range from a lot with minimal fall (5 degrees or less) or very steep lots (gradients in excess of 30 degrees).

 The ground conditions can also have a substantial impact on construction costs.
 The ground may be soft soil or sand which presents erosion problems or alternatively may be solid rock which increases the cost of any excavation substantially.